-0618.10 CONSOLIDATED STANDARD - INDIVIDUALS/COUPLES
+0618.10 CONSOLIDATED STANDARD -INDIVIDUALS/COUPLES

 The consolidated standard of assistance is computed according to the number of eligible persons in the GPA household.
 The table below lists the GPA Monthly Standards for an individual and for a married couple.
-The couple must be husband and wife by virtue of a ceremonial or other legal marriage.
+The couple must be married by virtue of a ceremonial or other legal marriage.